 Best School Districts In Dallas Fort Worth

-Carroll ISD, Lovejoy ISD, Highland Park ISD and Coppell ISD claimed for the third year in a row the top four positions in this 2019 best school districts in DFW analysis.
-Carroll ISD and Lovejoy ISD both moved up one spot in this year's ranking and Highland Park ISD dropped to third place.
-Allen ISD moved from seventh place last year to fifth in the current DFW school districts rankings, replacing Frisco ISD, which fell to eighth place.
+Carroll ISD, Highland Park ISD, Lovejoy ISD and Coppell ISD claimed for the fourth year in a row the top four positions in this 2020 best school districts in DFW analysis.
+Highland Park ISD and Lovejoy ISD switched places from the previous year's ranking and Allen ISD, for the second year in a row, claimed fifth position among all 112 independent school districts included in the these DFW school districts rankings.

-Carroll ISD also is recognized as the top district in this 2019 Texas best school districts academic performance study and Lovejoy ISD, Highland Park ISD, Coppell ISD and Plano ISD also earned top ten honors.
-A total of fourteen DFW area school districts rank among the 25 top performing school districts in Texas.
+Carroll ISD is also again recognized as the top district in this 2020 Texas best school districts academic performance study and Lovejoy ISD, Highland Park ISD, Coppell ISD and Grapevine-Colleyville ISD also earned state top ten honors.
+A total of thirteen DFW area school districts rank among the 25 top performing school districts in Texas.

 The data in this rankings table can be sorted by clicking on the table headings.
 You also can limit the display of information by typing the name of a school district in the Search box and can change the number of rows displayed by resetting default number in the Show entries box.